Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 Audio guides have now become a standard feature at museums, art galleries, and cultural facilities.

-However, isn't it often the case that they are only available in Japanese, or that the only foreign language option is English?
+However, isn't it often the case that only Japanese is available, or the only foreign language provided is English?

-In fact, the ever-increasing number of inbound tourists are not only native English speakers.
+In reality, the rapidly increasing number of inbound tourists are not only native English speakers.

-By providing audio guides in languages other than English, such as Korean, Chinese, Thai, Malay, Indonesian, and Vietnamese, you can ensure higher satisfaction for a wider range of inbound visitors.
+By providing audio guides in languages other than English, such as Korean, Chinese, Thai, Malay, Indonesian, and Vietnamese, you can ensure higher satisfaction for a wider range of inbound tourists.

-Beyond just increasing visitor numbers at museums, galleries, and cultural facilities, multilingual audio guides also help correctly convey Japanese culture to more foreigners and foster a sense of affinity for Japan.
+In addition to increasing the number of visitors to museums, art galleries, and cultural facilities, multilingual audio guides also help correctly convey Japanese culture to more foreigners and foster a sense of affinity for Japan.

 In this article, we will explain how to make audio guides for cultural facilities—including museums, art galleries, shrines, and temples—multilingual for free!